-Download thehost computer software on official website of Micsig, open RemoteDisplaySetup.exe file, and complete the software installation.
+Download the host computer software on official website of Micsig, open RemoteDisplaySetup.exe file, and complete the software installation.

-Figure 14-1 RemoteDisplay Software
+Figure 13-1 RemoteDisplay Software

-14.1.2 Connection of Host Computer
+13.1.2 Connection of Host Computer

 USB connection: Connect USB Device to the computer and oscilloscope through USB data cable.
-After the computer recognizes the USB device, open the host computer, set the connection mode to USB [Net USB], and display the device information in the device information display box in the lower right corner.
+After the computer recognizes the USB device, open the host computer, set the connection mode to USB not use, and display the device information in the device information display box in the lower right corner.
 This indicates that the oscilloscope has been found.
 Click to connect to the selected oscilloscope.

-WIFI connection: Under the oscilloscope settings $\rightarrow$ WLAN menu, choose and connect the same WIFI with the computer to ensure that the computer and the oscilloscope are in the same network.
+WIFI connection: Under the oscilloscope settings →WLAN menu, choose and connect the same WIFI with the computer to ensure that the computer and the oscilloscope are in the same network.
 Open the host computer, set the connection mode to Net Net USB, and display the device information in the device information display box in the lower right corner.
-This indicates that the oscilloscope has been found.Click to connect to the selected oscilloscope.
+This indicates that the oscilloscope has been found.
+Click to connect to the selected oscilloscope.

-Enter IP connection: In case of network connection (WIFI or LAN), directly type oscilloscope IP to be connected in the oscilloscope device information display box in the lower right corner, and then click the oscilloscope connection status button, the host computerwill be connected to the oscilloscopecorresponding to the entered IP address.
+Enter IP connection: In case of network connection (WIFI or LAN), directly type oscilloscope IP to be connected in the oscilloscope device information display box in the lower right corner, and then click the oscilloscope connection status button, the host computer will be connected to the oscilloscope corresponding to the entered IP address.

-14.1.3 Main Interface Introduction
+13.1.3 Main Interface Introduction

-Figure 14-2 Host Computer Interface
+Figure 13-2 Host Computer Interface